Josh Kimbrell: S.C. Senate

+2026 gubernatorial campaign

+On March 24, 2025, Kimbrell formed an exploratory committee to explore running in the 2026 South Carolina gubernatorial election.
+He announced his candidacy for governor on June 23, 2025.

+Endorsements

+Kimbrell supported Florida Governor Ron Desantis in the 2024 Republican Party presidential primaries, traveling with him to Iowa as a surrogate for the campaign.
+When Desantis withdrew from the race and endorsed former President Donald Trump, Kimbrell switched his endorsement to Trump.

 Personal life

 In October 2014, Kimbrell was arrested and charged with sex crimes against his 3-year-old son.
 After being held in jail without bail, the charges were dropped due to insufficient evidence in February 2015.